 Key Market Stats:

-- Most affordable neighborhoods in Cleveland for renters include Kinsman, Woodland Hills, and Union-Miles Park where rents average about $515 per month.
+- Most affordable neighborhoods in Cleveland for renters include Kinsman, Woodland Hills, and Union-Miles Park where rents are less than $563 per month.

-- Most expensive areas in Cleveland to rent in include the University, downtown Cleveland, and Industrial Valley neighborhoods where monthly rents range between $1,450 and $1,528.
+- Most expensive areas in Cleveland to rent include the University, Hough, and Industrial Valley where rents go as high as $1,557 per month.

 Historic Price Changes & Housing Affordability